Skip to main content

 • Newborns who present malformations and clinical or surgical conditions that preclude the positioning in prone or supine after extubation

-Successful extubation48 hours after extubation
+Successful extubation

-Improvement of parameters48 hours after extubation
+• Improvement of parameters(48 hours after extubation)